Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Approximate Optimal Transport Between Two-Dimensional Grids

-mappoly — by Marcelo Mollinari, a year ago
+mappoly — by Marcelo Mollinari, 2 years ago

 Genetic Linkage Maps in Autopolyploids